 - Additional dynamic loads, vibrations, shocks and noise are generated during operation and should not be used in drives that are rapidly reversed.

-This kinematics changes the instantaneous transmission ratio of the chain drive and causes additional dynamic loads and vibrations.
+Kinematics can alter the instantaneous transmission ratio of chain drives, leading to increased dynamic loads and vibrations.
 As such, these factors must be taken into account when selecting appropriate chain drive parameters.

-Chain drives are widely used in transportation, agriculture, light industry, mining, petrochemical and machine tool industries.
+Chain drives have a broad range of applications, including in transportation, agriculture, light industry, mining, petrochemicals, and machine tools.

 The main parameters

 (1) Number of sprocket teeth

 To improve the smoothness of the chain drive and reduce the dynamic load, it is better to have a smaller number of teeth on the small sprocket.
 However, the number of teeth on the small sprocket should not be too high.

 Over time, wear and tear can cause the chain’s pins, sleeves, and rollers to become thinner, elongating the pitch of the chain.
 As a result, when the chain is wrapped around the sprocket, the pitch circle moves towards the top of the tooth.

 To avoid using transition joints, it’s generally advisable to have an even number of chain links.
 For even wear and an improved lifespan, the number of sprocket teeth should ideally match the number of links.